If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 What are the sentences for different types of drug offences?

 The sentences you can receive for first time drug offences will depend on the type of offence and type of controlled substance.
-As a general rule, sentence for offences involving higher classes of controlled drugs will be more serious than lower classes (e.g. Class A offences will be stricter than Class C offences).
+As a general rule, the sentence for offences involving higher classes of controlled drugs will be more serious than lower classes (e.g. Class A offences will be stricter than Class C offences).

 As a general guide, the maximum sentence someone could potentially receive for drug offences will be:

-• Seven years’ custody, an unlimited fine or both for possession
+- Seven years’ custody, an unlimited fine or both for possession

-• A life sentence, unlimited fine or both for supply, production and importation
+- A life sentence, unlimited fine or both for supply, production and importation

 For simple first-time offences for drug possession, it is unlikely that you will face jail time.
-If you do not have a criminal record, this will likely act as a mitigating factor which could reduce the punishment you receive to an out of court disposal, community resolution or conditional caution.
+If you do not have a criminal record, this will likely act as a mitigating factor, which could reduce the punishment you receive to an out of court disposal, community resolution or conditional caution.

 However, this does not apply to all first-time offences for drugs.
 First time drug dealing offences and first-time drug driving offences, for example, can be treated very harshly by the prosecution, with prison sentences being more likely.